underdogio/redux-rest-data/README.md

 # @underdogio/redux-rest-data

-Redux store for managing data fetched from a REST api.
+Redux store for managing data fetched from a REST API.

 ## Table of contents